Trump fires back at Schumer: 'If there is no Wall, there is no DACA'

 SCHUMER BASHED BY LEFT OVER SHUTDOWN-ENDING DEAL

-During Tuesday’s press briefing at the White House, press secretary Sarah Sanders said the president opposes an immigration proposal brokered by Republican Sens.
+During Tuesday’s press briefing at the White House, Press Secretary Sarah Sanders said the president opposes an immigration proposal brokered by Republican Sens.
 Lindsey Graham of South Carolina and Jeff Flake of Arizona and Democratic Sen. Dick Durbin of Illinois.

 “In a bipartisan meeting here at the White House two weeks ago we outlined a path forward on four issues: serious border security, an end to chain migration, the cancellation of the outdated and unsafe visa lottery and a permanent solution to DACA,” Sanders said.
-“Unfortunately, the Flake-Graham-Durbin agreement does not meet these bench marks.”
+“Unfortunately, the Flake-Graham-Durbin agreement does not meet these benchmarks.”

 Fox News’ Mike Emanuel and Joseph Weber contributed to this report.